danzafar/tidyspark/dev_guide.md

   }

   # after completing all the loops, sdf has everything we need, so we
-  # create a spark_tbl to hause the new data frame and make it usable
+  # create a spark_tbl to house the new data frame and make it usable
   # to the end user.
   new_spark_tbl(sdf, groups = attr(.data, "groups"))
 }